Aliases for MPST Gene

 GeneCards Summary for MPST Gene

 MPST (Mercaptopyruvate Sulfurtransferase) is a Protein Coding gene.
-Diseases associated with MPST include aminoaciduria.
-Among its related pathways are Metabolism and Sulfur relay system.
-GO annotations related to this gene include thiosulfate sulfurtransferase activity and 3-mercaptopyruvate sulfurtransferase activity.
+Diseases associated with MPST include Mercaptolactate-Cysteine Disulfiduria and Cyanide Poisoning.
+Among its related pathways are Sulfur relay system and Sulfur amino acid metabolism.
+Gene Ontology (GO) annotations related to this gene include thiosulfate sulfurtransferase activity and 3-mercaptopyruvate sulfurtransferase activity.
 An important paralog of this gene is TST.

 Transfer of a sulfur ion to cyanide or to other thiol compounds.
 Also has weak rhodanese activity.
 Detoxifies cyanide and is required for thiosulfate biosynthesis.
 Acts as an antioxidant.
 In combination with cysteine aminotransferase (CAT), contributes to the catabolism of cysteine and is an important producer of hydrogen sulfide in the brain, retina and vascular endothelial cells.
 Hydrogen sulfide H(2)S is an important synaptic modulator, signaling molecule, smooth muscle contractor and neuroprotectant.
 Its production by the 3MST/CAT pathway is regulated by calcium ions.